ChrisDuffley/stationPlaylist/readme.md

 * It is now possible to track library scans from Insert Tracks dialog or from anywhere, and a dedicated command (Alt+NVDA+R) to toggle library scan announcement options.
 * Support for Track Tool, including playing a beep if a track has intro defined and commands to announce information on a track such as duration and cue position.
 * Support for StationPlaylist Encoder (Studio 5.00 and later), providing same level of support as found in SAM Encoder support.
+* In encoder windows, NvDA no longer plays error tones when NVDA is told to switch to Studio upon connecting to a streaming server while Studio window is minimized.
+* Errors are no longer heard after deleting a stream with a stream label set on it.
 * It is now possible to monitor introduction and end of track via braille using the braille timer options (Control+Shift+X).

 ## Changes for 3.3